A Very Warm Welcome to my Website!

 Since then I have been a student tutor, technical writer, university lecturer, volcano walker, and Industrial pharmacist, before fighting my way out of company team-building sessions in the Pharmaceutical Industry to focus on writing full time.
 No salary.
 No contract.
 But following my heart.
 Creating contemporary romance and crime fiction.

-Fifteen years after taking that decision, over one and a million copies of my books have been sold worldwide.
+Fifteen years after taking that decision, over one and a million copies of my books have been sold worldwide in more than 30 countries.
 Some of them have even won international awards.

 This site is all about sharing and curating aspects of training for a career as a professional novelist and sharing information about my books.